List of Battlestar Galactica (1978 TV series) and Galactica 1980 episodes: Galactica 1980 (1980)

+Dr. Zee relates a dream he had about his origin and a warrior named Starbuck to a surprised Adama.
+At some point between the events of Battlestar Galactica and Galactica 1980, Starbuck crash lands on a remote planet, and builds a robot companion from Cylon parts, which he names "Cy".
+As Cy tries to understand human relationships, Starbuck helps a mysterious woman, Angela (Judith Chapman), give birth to a baby boy.
+Starbuck sends Angela and the baby off toward the Galactica in an escape ship cobbled together with Cy's assistance.
+A Cylon ship arrives and Cy destroys its occupants to protect his "friend" Starbuck, though Cy is himself irreparably damaged in the encounter.
+Starbuck remains stranded on the planet, which he has named after himself.
+The escape pod arrives at the Galactica, containing only the baby, who will grow up to be Dr. Zee.

 Releases

 Theatrical releases

 Between 1978 and 1981, episodes were edited into three feature-length films.
 The first film, Battlestar Galactica, was an edited version of the pilot, "Saga of a Star World", featuring some differences from the original televised episodes, including the death of Baltar.
 It was released in cinemas in Canada, New Zealand, Australia and continental Europe before its American TV premiere and, in 1979, it was released theatrically in the UK, Ireland and the US.
 The second film, Mission Galactica: The Cylon Attack, was a re-edited version of the episodes "The Living Legend" and "Fire in Space", which also differed from the broadcast versions, omitting several scenes from both episodes.
 In 1979, it was released theatrically in continental Europe and Japan, and in the UK, New Zealand and Australia in 1980.
 The third film, Conquest of the Earth (also called "Galactica III" on the German poster), was a similar edit, though this time its source episodes were from Galactica 1980.
 It was also released theatrically, in 1981, in Europe, New Zealand and Australia.